These celebrity skincare lines are super popular. But are they non toxic and clean? And are they ethical?

 Whether it’s perfume or skincare, most celebs have lent their faces to a plethora of campaigns for brands.
 But now, it’s no longer about being an ambassador for a brand – it’s about having a brand of your own.

 Since most A listers have awesome skin, many of us trust them when they launch a cosmetics line.
-We think if they actually use that stuff, we want it, too.
+We think if they actually use that stuff, we want it, too and that explains a lot regarding beauty trends of 2022.

 But how ethical and clean are those celebrity skincare lines?